fltk-rs/fltk-rs/README.md

 # fltk-rs

 Rust bindings for the FLTK Graphical User Interface library.
-Still in alpha.

 The FLTK crate is a crossplatform lightweight gui library which can be statically linked to produce small ( < 1mb for a hello world application after stripping), self-contained (no dependencies) and fast gui applications.